logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 </p>

 ### Step 7 Virtual network selection
 In this step, you can select the virtual network which will be used by the Hopsworks cluster.
-You can either select an existing virtual network or let Hopsworks.ai create one for you.
-If you decide to let Hopsworks.ai create the virtual network for you, you can choose the CIDR block for this virtual network.
+You can either select an existing virtual network or let [managed.hopsworks.ai](https://managed.hopsworks.ai) create one for you.
+If you decide to let [managed.hopsworks.ai](https://managed.hopsworks.ai) create the virtual network for you, you can choose the CIDR block for this virtual network.
 Refer to [Create a virtual network and subnet](restrictive_permissions.md#step-1-create-a-virtual-network-and-subnet) for more details on how to create your own virtual network in Azure.

 <p align="center">